 - Increases her income with higher payments than the interest she was receiving from the CD;

 - Receives annual annuity payments for the rest of her life, with part of those payments being free of tax; and

 - Receives a partial charitable income tax deduction.

+The charitable gift deduction in part makes up for the corpus of the CD that will no longer have access to.
 If she had used appreciated stock (stock that shows a gain from the date of purchase) instead of CDs to fund the gift, Mrs. Smith also would have been able to bypass some of the capital gains taxes on the appreciation.

 Mrs. Smith has the option of including an adult relative (or other) as a second beneficiary to her gift annuity, who will receive the benefit after she dies.

 If Mrs. Smith were younger and wished to defer her gift annuity payment until her retirement, she can defer her charitable gift annuity until a certain age.

 Because Mrs. Smith named the Division of Overseas Ministries or Wider Church Ministries as the residual beneficiary, at her death, the residual of the gift annuity will support Global Ministries vision that all of God’s people and creation share in God’s abundant life.